darkn3rd/oop-tut/README.md

 ### Part III

 These topics are in total brainstorming mode.
-These features may vary, as not all languages have *abstraction* or *interfaces*.
+These features may vary, as not all languages have the same features, such as *abstraction* or *interfaces*.

 * :books: Overriding (H00)
 * :books: Abstraction (I00)